Local Transformation Initiatives

 The Nehemiah Vision - Nelson Mandela Bay

 We live in a divided community.
-Crime rates are high, with the worst-affected being women and children.
-The average man on the street is unemployed and, worse yet, unemployable due to lack of skills and education.
+Crime rates are high, with the worst affected being women and children.
+The average man on the street is unemployed and, worse yet, unemployable due to a lack of skills and education.
 This leads to poverty and desperation.
 And the younger generation faces no better hopes for the future due to continuing failure in schools and hospitals to meet even the most basic standards.
 We are living in a modern-day vision of city Nehemiah faced, divided by factionalism and disunity.

 4 Parts of the Vision